Krafalski/hfb/README.md

 - Check to make sure everything has updated as expected

 ### New Feature - Update the colors
-- Work on a new feature - working in the main.css file, you will update the colors of the Happy Fun Ball web page
+ Work on a new feature: Working in the `main.css` file, you will update the colors of the Happy Fun Ball web page

 ###### Command line:
 - Before we begin, let's make a new branch specifically for our new feature:
-  - Check that you are on the dev branch `git branch` will list all your branches and have a `*` next to the branch you are on.
+  - Check that you are on the dev branch
+  - `git branch` will list all your branches and have a `*` next to the branch you are on.
 Then:
   -  `git checkout -b color-updates`

-###### Atom - index.html :
+###### Atom - index.html:
 - You probably noticed that index.html had a typo!
 On line 19 `class="pr"` should actually be `class="price"`.
-Let's update that!
+- Let's update that!
 Now, it's not really our task, or our file to work on, but we're just being proactive and  helpful!
 What could possibly be wrong with that?

 ###### Command line:
-- Let's go ahead and `git add index.html` and `git commit -m 'fixed typo in index.html'`, there!
+- Let's go ahead and
+- `git add index.html` and
+- `git commit -m 'fixed typo in index.html'`, there!
 We added our changes and put in a descriptive commit message.
 We are undoubtebly awesome.

 ###### Atom - main.css:
 - Now let's update the colors in the `body`, let's change `color` (font color), and `background-color` to whatever our heart desires.
 [Go ahead and use hexadecimal colors, rgb, hsl or some of the standard web colors.]( http://htmlcolorcodes.com/color-names/)

 Make changes here in main.css ![main.css](https://i.imgur.com/1WY4xj8.png)
-- When we've found the colors we like, we can go ahead and `git add main.css` and `git commit -m 'updated colors'`
+- When we've found the colors we like, we can go ahead and
+- `git add main.css` and
+- `git commit -m 'updated colors'`

 ### See Branching in Action
 ###### Command line: